-Although a book's primary audience determines the documentation kit it is packaged in, some books help meet the needs of several audiences.
-For example, a general user can read the Programming Support Tools manual (packaged in the Developer's Documentation Kit) to get advanced information about using commands such as grep or awk.
-The Security manual (packaged in the General User Documentation Kit) provides information for system administrators and programmers, as well as for general users.
+Some books in the documentation set help meet the needs of several audiences.
+For example, a general user might want to use the manual Programming Support Tools to get advanced information about using commands such as grep or awk.
+Also, information in some system books is also used by programmers.
 Keep this in mind when searching for information on specific topics.

-1.6 Documentation for Layered Applications
+1.5 Documentation for Layered Applications